scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** lightning

 A burst of black lightning fires from your hands in an arc 7 tiles long and 7 tiles wide.
 All creatures in the arc make a Dexterity save against your spellcasting roll.
-On fail they take 1 wound and 6 wound dice in lightning damage, adding a wound for every critical rolled.
+On fail they take 1/6 in lightning damage, adding 1/0 for every critical rolled.
 If this kills a creature they will rise as an undead under your control at the start of their turn.
 Medium creatures rise as a zombie or skeleton, Large or Huge creatures as a zombie ogre, and Guargantuan creatures as two zombie ogres.
 The undead are under your control for the next hour, after which they become mindless undead.

-Add 3 wound dice to the damage and increase the range of the arc by 2 tiles for every level cast above 8th.
+Add 0/3 in lightning damage and increase the range of the arc by 2 tiles for every level cast above 8th.

 #### Control
 *8th level*